dylanfair/checklist/README.md

 ## Todo

 ### Display
-* Let user move cursor over into detailed box if they need to scroll into details (should the description be exceptionally long)
+* Display cursor when needing to input text
 * Should set a certain window size that the program just won't display for
-* Display cursor when needing to input text
-* Rearrange where actions are shown

 ### Actions
 * Need to set up what happens in the GUI when performing the following actions: